slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself' -- Arthur Schopenhauer*

+> *'I will have to remember «I'm here today to cross the swamp, not to fight all the alligators.' -- Rosamund and Benjamin Zander (Art of possibility)*

 ### On productivity

 <!--
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
+- Strategic laziness as a leverage point.
+- maker days and manager days
+- how to say no?
+I'm Busy.
+Is a excuse for not doing something we don't feel like doing.
+- Focus on adaptability not effectiveness
+- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.
+- If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing? -- naval
 -->

 > *'Don't make 100 decisions when one will do.' -- Peter Drucker*

-> *'My life is better when I’m spontaneous after I’ve done my most important thing.
-Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*
+> *'As few as you can, as many as you must.' -- John Stuart Mill*

 > *'The price of productivity is creativity.' -- Naval Ravikant*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.

 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.
 Do less to achieve more.
 You don't need to optimise everything.
-20% of your effort will give you 80% of output: it may be enough or even more than enough.
+20% of your effort will give you 80% of output - it may be more than enough.

 Hints:

-- 80/20 is fractal: If 20% of the effort creates 80% of the value.
-So now 20% of the 20% of the effort makes 80% of 80% of the value.
-So 4% of the work you do in life may create 64% of the benefits in your life.
+- 80/20 is fractal: If 20% of the effort creates 80% of the value, 20% of the 20% of the effort makes 80% of 80% of the value.
+So 4% of the work you do may create 64% of the benefits!
+- Ruthless cut all the activities in your workday that aren’t producing value.
-- Focus on 3 outcomes (not todos) per day and tackle the most important one in the morning.
+- Focus on one to three outcomes per day (include one important but not urgent task) and tackle the most important one in the morning.
-- Set specific, measurable, attainable, realistic and time-based goals.
-Always work with a specific purpose in mind.
-- Be fully present: learn to focus on what you are doing now.
-- Focus on the one thing most likely to get maximum results.
-Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
-Tackling a difficult problem is often a matter of seeing where the high leverage lies.
-Focus on doing the right things instead of doing things right.
+- Protect your time like your money.
+Protect your hours of real work.
+Take advantage of early hours in the day.
+- Always work with a specific purpose in mind.
+Set specific, measurable, realistic and time-based goals.
+- Mind the process, not the results.
+For example, “finish report” might turn into “write report for 45 uninterrupted minutes.”
+- Learn to focus and being fully present on what you are doing now.
+- Work by layers: from functional to excellency.
 - Do things in batch.
 Interruption and switching between tasks costs too much.
-Reduce decision making on small tasks to a minimum and do it quickly and in bulk, Too many options may paralize you: remove them.
+Reduce decision making on small tasks to a minimum and do it quickly and in bulk.
-- When a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.
+- When a task will take you less than two minutes, just do it.
-- Protect your hours of real work.
-Separate “real hours” with breaks.
-Take advantage of early hours in the day.
 - Buy yourself time: delegate.
 Only operate from strengths: outsource your weaknesses.
 Focus on what you’re naturally good at and what you enjoy the most.
-- Work by layers: from functional to excellency.
-- If you want a task done quickly, ask a busy person to do it.
+- To get anything done quickly, ask a busy person to do it.

+> *'My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*